Links

 });

-For example we have structures Authors and Books and I want to compose JSON like this:
+For instance, if you have structures for 'Authors' and 'Books' and want to compose JSON like this: